protocolwhisper/portal_docs/source/user_vrf.rst

 VRFClient
 ---------
 Getting randomness in a smart contract is difficult because blockchains are deterministic and intuitive sources like the blockhash can be manipulated by miners and validators.
-Therefore it is important to use a tamperproof source of randomness when stakes are on the line (e.g., when running lotteries or minting NFTs).
+Therefore, it is important to use a tamperproof source of randomness when there are economic consequences (e.g., when running lotteries or minting NFTs).

-The `VRFClient` contract provides a simple dice-rolling application that can easily be extended depending on the use case.
+The ``VRFClient`` contract provides a simple dice-rolling application that can easily be extended depending on the use case.
 The randomness for the ``diceRoll`` is generated off-chain by a Portal node running a verifiable random function inside of a secure enclave.
-By default, the randomness is verified off-chain within the enclave but can optionally be verified again on-chain.
+By default, the verification logic is run off-chain in the enclave after the randomness is produced.
+Users can optionally verify the randomness on-chain, but this incurs extra gas costs.

 .. code-block:: javascript